 If you are a fan of a certain brand of creamy chocolate milk then fear not!
 You can have this in a delicious dairy free alternative!
 Little island coconut milk.

-Alpro single cream is available in some supermarkets.
-You can also use a tin of coconut cream, any brand, probably thicker/higher coconut content the better, and whisk it up.
-For sour cream try Tofutti, available from the cruelty free shop in Auckland and online.
+Alpro single cream is available in some supermarkets, as is Zenzo sour cream.
+You can also use a tin of coconut cream, any brand, probably thicker/higher coconut content the better, put it in the fridge to seperate the liquid and remove, whisk up the cream.